The Listerdale Mystery: Philomel Cottage

 Philomel Cottage was, before the Second World War, the most successful short story written by Agatha Christie in terms of number of adaptations.
+A stage version by the author herself was not published in her lifetime, and is seldom performed.

 Stage play and further adaptations

 It was adapted as a highly successful West End stage play in 1936 by Frank Vosper called Love from a Stranger.

 The stage adaptation was filmed twice, once in 1937 and once in 1947.

-The stage adaptation was further adapted into two TV plays - one in 1938 and another in 1947.
+The stage adaptation was further adapted into two TV plays – one in 1938 and another in 1947.
 It was also later adapted into a TV movie version, starring Emrys Jones, which aired on BBC TV on 26 December 1958.

 West German adaptations

 The first known West German adaptation was titled Ein Fremder kam ins Haus and broadcast 26 June 1957.
 It was directed by Wilm ten Haaf, and starred Elfriede Kuzmany and Fritz Tillmann.

 A further adaptation was produced by Hessischer Rundfunk for broadcast on West German television on 5 December 1967 under the title of Ein Fremder klopft an starring Gertrud Kückelmann and Heinz Bennent.